What is A/B Testing?

 We use Optimizely and Google Analytics to understand which changes have worked, and which haven’t.
 With the statistics we’ve gathered, we can confidently pass on any changes to our clients’ web designer or developer.

 Many E-commerce websites use A/B testing to maximise sales, but it can also be used to improve things like customer retention or email signups.
-Anything the can be defined as a site goal can be optimised by A/B testing.
+Anything that can be defined as a site goal can be optimised by testing.
 Areas of improvement can usually be identified within 30 days, but this can depend on the traffic of the page being tested.